 All Model Train Technology LED Block Signals are common cathode (GND-), and the Controller default is common cathode - so you don't have to do anything.
 However, if you are connecting the Controller to another signal you purchased from China, or some US manufactures the common wire may be PLUS (VCC+).
 That means you must reverse the polarity of the Controller to common anode (+).
+NJI Signals are common anode (+).
 Here is how to do that:

 - 1. Press and hold the select button on top of the Controller.
 The blue light will go off.
 Continue to hold the button until the blue light starts blinking. - 2.
 Release the Select button.
 The blue LED will continue to blink - 3.
-Then, press the Select button Three (3) times (CATHODE MODE) or Four times (4) for ANODED MODE.
+Then, press the Select button Three (3) times in succession. - 4.
+The Blue light bill blink once, then stop.